apollo

 Prasita-A Capsule is used to prevent the formation of blood clots and avoid the risk of serious heart/blood vessel problems in the future (like heart attacks, strokes, and blood clots in stents).

-Prasita-A Capsule consists of Prasugrel and Aspirin which are responsible for inhibiting the accumulation of platelets in the blood cells which in turn reduces the chance of a blood clot formation.
+Prasita-A Capsule consists of Prasugrel and Aspirin, which inhibit platelet aggregation, thereby reducing the risk of blood clot formation.
 In this way, Prasita-A Capsule helps in reducing the risk of cardiovascular events such as myocardial infarction (heart attack) or stroke.

-A person taking any anti-coagulant like warfarin is restricted to take Prasita-A Capsule as it may increase the risk of bleeding.
+A person taking any anti-coagulant like warfarin is restricted from taking Prasita-A Capsule as it may increase the risk of bleeding.
 Consult your doctor for further advice.

-A person should seek medical attention immediately if they develop a medical condition called Thrombotic Thrombocytopenic Purpura (or TTP) that cause fever and bruising under the skin or noticing unexplained extreme tiredness, confusion, yellowing of the skin or eyes (jaundice).
+Seek medical attention immediately if you develop a medical condition called Thrombotic Thrombocytopenic Purpura (or TTP) that causes fever and bruising under the skin, or notice unexplained extreme tiredness, confusion, yellowing of the skin or eyes (jaundice).

 This medicine should not be used in children and adolescents below 18 years of age.

-As Prasita-A Capsule prevents the formation of blood clots so it is possible that a person taking Prasita-A Capsule is at higher risk of bleeding during injury, cut, or surgery.
+As Prasita-A Capsule prevents the formation of blood clots, it may increase the risk of bleeding during injury, a cut, or surgery.
 Thus, consult your doctor if you notice excessive bleeding.

-It has been reported that Prasita-A Capsule may cause anemia (low hemoglobin and low red blood cell count).
-So it would be best if a person takes iron-rich food in their diet to prevent anemia.
+It has been reported that Prasita-A Capsule may cause anaemia (low haemoglobin and low red blood cell count).
+So it would be best to take iron-rich food to prevent anaemia.

 Yes, Prasita-A Capsule is a type of blood thinner.
 It works by preventing platelets (type of blood cells) from sticking together and forming clots.